tobegit3hub/seagull/docs/2014-10-18-implement-i18n-with-angular-translate.md

 It's in index.html page so that each page will include this library.
 If you're no familiar with Bower, please refer to [use-bower-to-manage-dependency](2014-10-26-use-bower-to-manage-dependency.md).

-If you don't want to use Bower, just download the js file and put it in the appropriate path.
+If you don't want to use Bower, just download the js file from the official website and put it in the appropriate path.

 ## How To Use It

-The official post has introduced the simple usage in detail.
+The official post above has introduced the simple usage in detail.
 I just explain how seagull use it which is equally easy.

 Firstly I add the module pascalprecht.translate in seagull/static/js/app.js.